jamesplease/redux-resource/docs/guides/plugins.md

 responsibility.

-For example, in the above example of a plugin for selecting resources, it supports two Action Types – one for selection, and one for deselection.
-This plugin encapsulates that one responsibility, and it isn't responsible for any other Action Types.
+For example, in the above example of a plugin for selecting resources, it supports two Action types – one for selection, and one for deselection.
+This plugin encapsulates that one responsibility, and it isn't responsible for any other Action types.

 We recommend having a plugin for each distinct responsibility.